batuhanyy/my-all-python-projects/README.md

 # my-all-python-projects
-all these writed by me
+all this code was written by me as an amateur.